reaktoro/optima/INSTALL.md

     mkdir build && cd build
     cmake .. -DCMAKE_BUILD_TYPE=Release
     sudo make -j install

+Alternatively, you can also install Optima running:

+    cmake -P install

 The previous steps for installing Optima should compile and install it in the default installation directory of your system (e.g, `/usr/local/` or `/opt/local/`).